Free Church of Scotland (1843–1900): Unions and relationships with other Presbyterians

 From its inception, the Free Church claimed it was the authentic Church of Scotland.
-Constitutionally, despite the Disruption, she continued to support the establishment principle.
+Constitutionally, despite the Disruption, it continued to support the establishment principle.
 However some joined the United Presbyterian Church in calling for the disestablishment of the Church of Scotland.

-In 1852 the Original Secession Church joined the Free Church; in 1876 most of the Reformed Presbyterian Church followed suit.
+In 1852, the Original Secession Church joined the Free Church; in 1876 most of the Reformed Presbyterian Church followed suit.
 However, a leadership-led attempt to unite with the United Presbyterians was not successful.
 These attempts began as early as 1863 when the Free Church began talks with the UPC with a view to a union.
 However, a report laid before the Assembly of 1864 showed that the two churches were not agreed as to the relationship between state and church.
 The Free Church maintained that national resources could be used in aid of the church, provided that the state abstain from all interference in its internal government.
 The United Presbyterians held that, as the state had no authority in spiritual things, it was not within its jurisdiction to legislate as to what was true in religion, prescribe a creed or any form of worship for its subjects, or to endow the church from national resources.
 Any union would therefore have to leave this question open.
 At the time this difference was sufficient to preclude the union being pursued.